popskraft/nutcracker/content/industrial-wipes-roll.md

   items:
     - image: images/wipes/gallery-4.jpg
       alt: Industrial wipes effectively cleaning greasy automotive parts
-      # caption: Perfect for cleaning greasy parts and components
-      # link: #
     - image: images/wipes/gallery-5.jpg
       alt: Heavy-duty shop wipes in Tork floor dispenser for easy access
-      # caption: Compatible with standard Tork floor dispensers
-      # link: #
     - image: images/wipes/gallery-6.jpg
       alt: Industrial wipes demonstrating superior absorption of automotive fluids
-      # caption: Superior absorption capacity for oils and fluids
-      # link: #

 # savings section
 savings:
   title: Save up to $3,500 a year
   subtitle: Special offer for car dealerships!
   image: /images/carflag.jpg
-  imageAlt: Big Savings
   description: >
-    We’ve analyzed real-world usage and pricing for industrial wipes on the U.S. market, and the numbers show that switching to our $69 rolls can lead to significant yearly savings.
+    We’ve analyzed real-world usage and pricing for industrial wipes in the U.S. market, and the numbers show that switching to our $69 rolls can lead to significant yearly savings.
 For example, a typical shop relying on rental towels might spend around $0.10 per towel.
 If that same shop uses 60,000 towels a year, the cost can reach $6,000 annually.
 By contrast, you’d need only about 57 rolls of our industrial wipes — each with 1,050 sheets — costing roughly $3,933 in total.
 That simple switch could save you over $2,000 a year, and depending on usage, many businesses see annual savings ranging from $875 up to $3,500.

 # testimonials section
 testimonials:
-  title: Customer reviews
+  title: # Customer reviews
   items:
     - name: Marty
       text: >